Arkosen/BreakCA/README.md

 # BreakCA
-Detecting small and medium Indels using ATAC and ChIP-seq reads.
+Detecting recurrent mutated windows using ATAC and ChIP-seq reads.

 # Introduction:
 Sequencing reads that span variant breakpoints are “chimeric” in local alignment because they either appear to result from the fusion of two sequences or contain insertions/deletions within the read sequence and are discordant from the reference genome.
 We utilize these reads in a scalable machine-learning framework to detect indels within ATAC and ChIP-seq peaks.